willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

       When only the enclosing class uses a nested class, making it private does not pollute the outer scope needlessly.
-Furthermore, nested classes can be forward declared within the enclosing class definition and then defined in the implementation file for the enclosing class.
+Furthermore, nested classes may be forward declared within the enclosing class definition and then defined in the implementation file for the enclosing class.
 For example::

          class Outer